 Norwich, Lowestoft and Attleborough car dealer Dingles changes hands after nearly a century in family ownership

-One of East Anglia’s best-known car dealerships has left family ownership after nearly a century, following a seven-figure acquisition by a Sussex counterpart.
+One of East Anglia's best-known car dealerships has left family ownership after nearly a century, following its acquisition by a Sussex counterpart.

 But, despite Dingles Motor Group becoming part of the St Leonard's Motor Group (SLM), staff have been reassured about the future of its branches in Norfolk and Suffolk.

 Dingles, which has sites in Norwich, Lowestoft and Attleborough, was established in 1919 by George Dingle and, until the deal, had been run by third-generation family member John Dingle.
 The terms have not been disclosed.